awsdocs/amazon-opensearch-service-developer-guide/doc_source/migration.md

 }
 ```

-Then give your personal IAM user or role—whatever you used to configure the AWS CLI earlier—permissions to assume `OpenSearchSnapshotRole`\.
+Then give your personal IAM role permissions to assume `OpenSearchSnapshotRole`\.
 Create the following policy and [attach it](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-attach-detach.html) to your identity:

 **Permissions**